mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 ### Refactoring and improvements

-Running a CI process, as in the software industry, is key to raise issues and concerns that lead to refactoring and improvements, a certain scene doesn't work, a ballet doesn't really fit the venue stage a scene change is too complex and prone to too many errors, must be changed, however changing that might require a change in the main plot to adapt it to the new requirements.
+Running a CI process, as in the software industry, is key to raise issues and concerns that lead to refactoring and improvements, a certain scene doesn't work, a ballet doesn't really fit the venue stage, a scene change is too complex and/or prone to too many errors and thus must be changed, however changing that might require a change in the main plot to adapt it to the new requirements.

 Can we refactor and improve as we like? not really since there is a deadline and requirements and improvements must meet the deadline as well.
 Perfection is an _utopia_, live with that.
 As in the software industry you'll release with bugs and a deadline helps you in that regards, in 2 main ways: